margau/pkg-exporter/README.md

 An example configuration will be provided in this repository in the future.

 ### apt hook
 To enable monitoring for apt update calls, place the file under `docs/00-pve-exporter` in `/etc/apt/apt.conf.d` on your system.
+It will place files under `/tmp`.
+To customize the filepath of the timestamp files, the the environment variables `PKG_EXPORTER_APT_PRE_FILE` & `PKG_EXPORTER_APT_POST_FILE` may be used.
-It will place files under `/tmp`, you can see the success of monitoring the apt update timestamps if the following metric is 1: `pkg_update_time_available 1.0`
+You can see the success of monitoring the apt update timestamps if the following metric is 1: `pkg_update_time_available 1.0`

 Please not that the presence of an timestamp does not mean that all repositories were updated without issues.